ACM40960/project-Nick-Siska/README.md

 </p>

 # Purpose
-This repository contains R code that analysis  two datasets pertaining to depression.
-The first dataset is was used to analyse which factors are influential in predicting depression and the second dataset was used to analyse the effects of exercise as a treatment for depression.
+This repository contains R code that analyzes two datasets pertaining to depression.
+The first dataset was used to analyze which factors are influential in predicting depression, and the second dataset was used to analyze the effects of exercise as a treatment for depression.

 <p align="center">
   <img src="images/class_count_g.png" alt="Image 3" width="300"/>